farzadghanei/distutilazy/docs/command-classes.rst

     .. data:: root

         Command option, the path to root directory where cleaning process would affect.
-        (default is currenct path).
+        (default is current path).

     .. data:: extensions

-        A command option, a comma separated string of file extensions that will be cleand
+        A command option, a comma separated string of file extensions that will be cleaned

     .. data:: directories